Matimba22/Springboot-sort-string-api/README.md

-so this README explains everything the employer needs : # Spring Boot Sort String API - Developer Task
+# Spring Boot Sort String API - Developer Task

 This repository contains a full-stack developer task project that implements a **string sorting API** using **Spring Boot** for the backend and a simple **HTML + JavaScript frontend** interface.